 MDO Board of Directors

 The Missouri Dance Organization (MDO) is a membership driven organization.
 Members have a voice in its work and governance.
 MDO's Board of Directors is a working board and requires expertise in specific roles that are integral to MDO leadership, infrastructure, and long-term stability.
-We are always on the lookout for new Board members to energize the organization.
-If you are interested in serving on the MDO Board, email firstname.lastname@example.org.
+We are always on the lookout for new Board members to represent all areas of the state and all genres of dance to energize the organization.
+If you are interested in serving on the MDO Board, email email@example.com.

 - Vice President